busayolawumi/busayolawumi/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Experienced React Front End Developer with a passion for building efficient and scalable web applications that deliver a seamless user experience.
 Proficient in creating responsive and intuitive user interfaces, integrating with backend APIs, and adhering to modern web development best practices.
 Collaborative team player with strong communication skills and experience in agile development and modern tools such as Git, Jira, and continuous integration and delivery.

-*   🌍  I'm based in Abuja, Nigeria
+*   🌍  I'm based in Abuja, Nigeria.
 *   🖥️  See my portfolio at [Meet Busayo](http://meet-busayo.vercel.app)
 *   ✉️  You can contact me at [oluwabusayolawumi@gmail.com](mailto:oluwabusayolawumi@gmail.com)
 *   🧠  I'm learning ReactJS